 - In science pupils study the reproduction – aspect of life and relationship.

-- During British Values week, pupils have the opportunity to visit local places of interest including Birmingham Art Gallery.
+- During Witness week, pupils have the opportunity to visit local places of interest including Birmingham Art Gallery.

 - The cultural environment of the school is a warm and caring one created so that pupils may thrive.